-That the report entitled Municipal Election Campaign Contribution Rebate Program, from the Commissioner of Corporate Services and Treasurer, dated January 8, 2013 be received for information.

-REPORT HIGHLIGHTS:

-- In response to a request of the Governance Committee, the details regarding Election Campaign Contribution Rebate Programs implemented in other municipalities have been reviewed. - There are a number of options for a Rebate Program and the cost of a program will vary depending on the rebate provided, the number of candidates who participate, and the amount of campaign contributions received.
+DATE: January 8, 2013 TO: Chair and Members of Governance Committee Meeting Date: January 14, 2013 JAN FROM: Brenda R. Breault, CMA, MBA Commissioner of Corporate Services and Treasure [ SUBJECT: Municipal Election Campaign Contribution Rel oate Program RECOMMENDATION I: That the report entitled Municipal Election Campai Rebate Program, from the Commissioner of Corpo Treasurer, dated January 8, 2013 be received for in rate Services and REPORT HIGHLIGHTS: • In response to a request of the Governance Com regarding Election Campaign Contribution Reb implemented in other municipalities have been to ate Programs • There are a number of options for a Rebate Prog of a program will vary depending on the rebate number of candidates who participate, and the a campaign contributions received. provided, the BACKGROUND: A request has been received by the Governance Co member of the public, for the City to restrict the co member of the public, for the City to restrict the collection of Election Campaign Contributions from corporations and trade unions.

-BACKGROUND:

-A request has been received by the Governance Committee from a member of the public, for the City to restrict the collection of Election Campaign Contributions from corporations and trade unions.
 In addition, the Governance Committee has requested staff to investigate the implementation of an Election Campaign Contribution Rebate Program by the City of Mississauga.
-The purpose of this report is to provide the Chair and Members of the Governance committee with information regarding the operation of a municipal election campaign contribution rebate program.
+The purpose of this report is to provide the Chair and Members of the Governance committee with 10.1 information regarding the operation of a municipal election campaign contribution rebate program.
 Unlike Federal and Provincial election campaign contributions, Municipal Election campaign contributions are not eligible for tax credits under the provisions of the Municipal Elections Act or the Income Tax Act.